-5.4.
+5.3.
 Personal Development Planning

 Personal Development Planning (PDP) is designed to help students make the most of their college education and to help plan their career.
 PDP focuses on helping students to develop a range of academic skills.
 It also facilitates preparation for their career after graduation.
 A comprehensive guide for PDP can be found on the college's VLE.
-Furthermore, the Degree has a mandatory requirement for completion of a portfolio that covers all three years.
-The portfolio is owned by the student and not embedded in college systems.
+Furthermore, the Degree has a mandatory requirement for completion of an e-portfolio that covers all three years.
+The e-portfolio is owned by the student and not embedded in college systems.

-Employers are expected to undertake regular reviews of the students' activities and support the setting of professional objectives, as they would for any other employee.
 The portfolio will be used to document progress towards the personal and professional objectives set within the host company as well as document the students' progress towards mastery of the learning outcomes defined as core within the degree.